Yohanson555/tagser4dart/doc/README.md

 ## Overview

-A library for Dart developers.

-Simple tag-based document parser.
-It is not about HTML parsing.
-You can use whatever tags you want.
+`Tagser` - is a simple tag-based document parser.

+There is no restrictions about what tags a source document can contain.

+You can parse documents with your own tags like `<someTag>`

 Available types of tags:
 - Self closing tags: <tag [attributes]/>